Security: Case Study

 Repository hygiene

-Checks that secrets files are not tracked in git, not in commit history, and not staged.
-Git history is searched, not just the current state.
+Checks that secrets files are not tracked in git, not staged, and never appeared in commit history.

 If all 8 pass: no message sent.
 The audit runs silently.
 You hear about it only if something is wrong.